dar58965/JAnaP_for_Chloe/DONTREADME.md

 - Prediction: That fucking jupyter line is not going to work.
 Gonna use default ver., gonna need legacy

 - If I can forcefeed pip the ability to interact with 'x86-Linux-gnu-gcc', then it can probably work out.
-All fucked up wheel configurations are those which rely on C++ compiler
+All fucked up wheel configurations are those which rely on C++ compiler.

 Build Progress:
     FROM built \